cn230244-collab/Smart-Fun-Run-TeamA-Component4/docs/os_mechanisms.md

 ---

 ## 4. System-Wide Monitoring and Robustness
-To meet the "Excellent" grade criteria, we integrated system-level monitoring features [6]:
+To meet the "Excellent" grade criteria, we integrated system-level monitoring features.

 *   **Process Identification:** Logging the **PID** allows administrators to track the server as a stable background process (daemon) within the OS environment.